Timeline of the COVID-19 pandemic in Australia (January–June 2021): June 2021

 On 18 June in NSW, masks were again made mandatory on public transport in Greater Sydney from 4pm that day.
-A COVID-19 cluster in Sydneys' Eastern Suburbs had grown to 4 cases.
+A COVID-19 cluster in Sydney's Eastern Suburbs had grown to 4 cases.
 This cluster was later found to be of the delta variant of COVID-19.

 On 19 June, there were 6 cases in the emerging Bondi cluster.

 By 22 June the cluster in Bondi had increased by 10 to 22 cases, and 31 cases by 23 June.
 New movement restrictions were enacted from 4pm that day.
 People from the NSW LGAs of Bayside, Canada Bay, Inner West, Randwick, Waverley and Woollahra were not permitted to leave the Sydney metropolitan area, except for essential purposes.
 The cluster increased to 65 by 25 June, 80 by 26 June, 124 by 28 June, 160 cases by 30 June, and 175 by 1 July.

 On 23 June, tighter social distancing restrictions were also enacted covering residents of Greater Sydney, Blue Mountains, Central Coast, Wollongong, and Shellharbour.

 Also on 23 June, the Federal government released vaccine allocation projections and forecast that the Oxford-AstraZeneca vaccine would be in "little need" past October 2021 when all Australians over 60 years were expected to be fully vaccinated.

 Owing to the growing Bondi cluster the other States and Territories reacted: